johnschoeman/graphql-demo/GraphQL_Slides.md

 - Allows for parallelization of workflow.
 (FE vs BE)

-- Can integrate legacy systems, micro services, external apis, etc, and hide that complexity from the client
+- Can integrate legacy systems, micro services, external apis, etc, and hide that complexity from the client.

 - Removes time consuming coordination and defining the api/routes, we can focus on the data.